sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 #### How is this possible given Abel-Ruffini?

-While probabilistic bril programs are not deterministic, they are far from being arbitrary matrices --- because they're probablistic transition matrices $A$ must have $\sum_{i} A_{i,j} = 1$ for all $j \in \mathcal S$.
+While probabilistic Bril programs are not deterministic, they are far from being arbitrary matrices---because they're probabilistic transition matrices $A$ must have $\sum_{i} A_{i,j} = 1$ for all $j \in \mathcal S$.
 Moreover, because we already know the eigenvalues and even most of the eigenvectors we care about, there is no need to do some of this computation.

 ## Implementation

 This algorithm has been implemented in a file called `xbrili`, next to the normal interpreter `brili`.
+The code is available [here](https://github.com/orichardson/bril/blob/master/bril-ts/xbrili.ts).

+The refactoring required to get this working include the following setup:
+ - Create a `StringifyingMap` whose keys can be other maps, so that we can index into our many maps and queues by program point.
+ - Expand `Action`s to also include splitting of worlds, for coin flips, and interpret instructions accordingly
+ - Push print statements in a buffer so they only complete at the end and once per run---unobserved runs won't print.

+One can then roughly translate the pseudo-code above.
+There is no exploration before the algorithm starts; we directly traverse the instructions themselves, and build the $\texttt{best}$ map behind us as we go, just like any graph search algorithm.
+When we encounter back edges, we skip all of the interim computation and go directly to the frontier of the new node.

+### Extensions
 There are several additional features of note in the implemented version beyond what has already been discussed.
-First, the more major ellided details and extensions:
+First, the more major elided details and extensions:

 - I have also implemented an extension of this algorithm which backs off of finite space assumptions, by specifying a tolerance $t$.
-When the mass of a state $u$ from the state state $s$ drops off enough, $\Pr(u \mid \vec{s}) < t$, we stop keeping track of the run entirely.
-It was actually rather hard to get this part right, because
+When the mass of a state $u$ from the state $s$ drops off enough, $\Pr(u \mid \vec{s}) < t$, we stop keeping track of the run entirely.
+It was actually rather hard to get this part right, because the algorithm relies on the queue both to track what still needs doing, and also to determine if a point changed after updating.
+There are many tempting resolutions involving just the queue, but all of the ones I tried came with subtle bugs.
+To fix this, I needed to separately track which program points had already finished, independent of the queue.
-- I have also implemented a utility called `random-bril.py` which generates random bril programs, with a mechanism for making sure that the distribution of different kinds of instructions is fairly even.
+- I have also implemented a utility called `random-bril.py` which generates random Bril programs, with a mechanism for making sure that the distribution of different kinds of instructions is fairly even.
 There are a lot of parameters, so they are hard-coded.
 The parameters have been tuned to make things that look like reasonable programs to me, but of course do not reflect any real distribution of instructions, and there may be programs which are impossible to generate with it.
 Also, due to jumps, it is possible to generate programs that refer to variables before they are defined.
 We throw out any programs that generate errors like this.

 And also some more minor or more technical details that may be of interest:

  - `brili` now interprets `flip` as random, `obv` as a restart, and `xbrili` introduces new actions for world splitting.
- - printing is now delayed until the end of the execution and saved in the buffer, so that observations truly can totally undo everything and allow for a restart.
+ - Printing is now delayed until the end of the execution and saved in the buffer, so that observations truly can totally undo everything and allow for a restart.
- - there are options for removing the printing instructions entirely, and dumping environment variables at the end, for both interpreters, so that we can automatically test the correctness of the two against one another via `random-bril`.
+ - There are options for removing the printing instructions entirely, and dumping environment variables at the end, for both interpreters, so that we can automatically test the correctness of the two against one another via `random-bril`.
- - I have also added quite a bit to `util.ts`, including a way of indexing typescript Maps by other typescript Maps by means of stringification.
+ - I have also added quite a bit to `util.ts`, including a way of indexing TypeScript Maps by other TypeScript Maps by means of stringification.

 ## Difficulties

 This took me a long time, and I was trying to figure out whether the algorithm I had in mind was sound, and how to get it to terminate, particularly once I didn't want to assume that my state space as finite right at the beginning.

+### Shortcomings in Algorithm
+ - In some cases I'm paying an extra factor of two: if there is a loop with an odd number of instructions, I have to go through the loop twice before the $\textt{best}$ map stabilizes.
+It is not clear there's an easy way of avoiding this, but it feels like there should be.
+Of course, "2 if you're unlucky" is much better than "as many as it takes to converge".
+ - The algorithm keeps revisiting nodes that it cannot possibly be done with yet.
+Rather than a queue, which gives this algorithm, or a stack, which looks more like a Gibbs Sampler, really the ideal is to have a priority queue, ordered by probability mass (where ties are broken by last time to arrival).
+ - I have sketch of a proof of soundness, but have not worked out the details.
+I also have not proved any complexity results.
+ - For a program with infinite state space, the algorithm might not terminate.
+Of course, this is unavoidable; the more pressing concern is that `xbrili` will use additional memory even if the original program runs in fixed space, which makes it much worse than executing a deterministic program.
+This could be alleviated by only saving things on branches; the trade off is that we lose opportunities to recognize the state we're in.
+ - A large number of the runs have the same control flow; these take up a lot of extra storage space.
+ - The algorithm we use here, to follow coin flips, does not transfer to continuous variables whatsoever.
+Resolving this is the subject of the [second project](https://github.com/sampsyo/cs6120/issues/67).

+### Shortcomings in Implementation
+ - In backing off of the finite state space assumption, I have given only one mechanism for throwing out traces: if they have mass less than some tolerance.
+Other, arguably more useful criteria include, a global total tolerance,
+  - The priority queue idea was not implemented mostly because it seemed like a premature optimization, and the data structure we use to index it is mutable, so it would have been an additional engineering burden.

 # Evaluation
 ## Example Programs

 There are more examples in `/test/prob/`, for those interested.
 We will highlight two important ones: